-The Department anticipates the need for potential revisions to the ADEM Administrative Code to establish closure requirements for surface impoundments and to develop a post closure permitting program for solid waste landfills.
+Lastly, the Department anticipates the need for potential revisions to the ADEM Administrative Code to capture changes to the federal CCR rules, enhance the beneficial use program, establish closure requirements for surface impoundments, and to develop a post closure permitting program for solid waste landfills.
 In addition, the Department may consider land disposal prohibitions of certain waste types (whole scrap tires, beverage containers, white goods) and may evaluate the management of green waste and inert waste materials.